Material Passport Photovoltaics

 Quality Verification, Safety and Recyclability – What a Material Passport Must Provide

-A well-documented material passport is much more than a regulatory requirement – it is a key to reliable product design, reliable quality certification and efficient recycling.
+A well-documented material passport is much more than a regulatory requirement – it is a key to safe product design, reliable quality assurance, and efficient recycling.

 Material Passport - Our Service Offering